Authentication

 You create API keys from the web app — you can't ask for a key over the API.

-- Open Settings in the dashboard.
+- Open Settings in the dashboard, then the Developer tab.

 - Under API keys, give the key a name (like